 Consultation: The Scheduling Policy Framework and Advertising of Pharmacist-only medicines (Schedule 3 substances)

-The TGA is seeking comments from interested parties on the review of the Scheduling Policy Framework and reforms to advertising of Pharmacist-only medicines (Schedule 3 substances).
+The TGA sought comments from interested parties on the review of the Scheduling Policy Framework and reforms to advertising of Pharmacist-only medicines (Schedule 3 substances).

 - Consultation: The Scheduling Policy Framework and Advertising of Pharmacist-only medicines (Schedule 3 substances) (pdf,538kb)